TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 hmm. when someone has a public-facing role, people wrongly assume that they can see everything that they do. (that's my theory.) but if course you can only see a tiny fraction of what I do, and you [don't know me](https://www.todepond.com/wikiblogarden/social-media/para/activity) at all. you only see the small slice that I choose to make public.

-I "do devrel work" but does that mean that I "am a devrel"? not necessarily
+I "seem like a devrel" but does that mean that I "am a devrel"? not necessarily

 If we try duck type devrel work, we get loads of false positives.
 I think most startup founders and CEOs would trigger the "devrel detector" if we did it: they travel around, speaking to people about how great their thing is. they set the voice and tone of communications with developers. they're devrels!
 Ha!
 Hmm

-> i think the allegory didn't really make sense there
+> i think the allegory didn't really make sense there..

 <h2></h2>

-but wait! even if the *only thing* you do is devrel work, is that so bad?
+but wait! even if the *only thing* you do is devrel work, is that really so bad?

 I've lost count of the number of times someone at a meetup or event or whatever has made a disparaging comment about devrels. it's seen as "lesser work", for a range of reasons I think.